 ABOUT THE SOCIETY

-A non-profit, charitable organization with members around the world, The Pennsylvania Society is in its third century of existence and is the oldest organization of its kind in the country.
+A non-profit, charitable organization with members around the world, the Society welcomes all Pennsylvanians.
+It is in its third century of existence and is the oldest organization of its kind in the country.
 New members are always welcome.

 HISTORY OF THE SOCIETY